Riley-D24/National-Adaptation-Strategy-NAS-Project-Updated-Regulation-Branch/Lap0_BaseCase_0_01/Readme.md

 ## Model Setup and Metadata

-This lap includes a large-scale MESH model setup for **all of Canada** and **transboundary river basins** shared between Canada and the United States.
+This lap includes a MESH model setup for CamelSpat Basin

 This is out of the box run with the default parameters for CLASS.ini and Hydrology.ini based on previous study.